 How Supplied: 5 mg/1 mL vial.
-(Always check concentration and dose per container at time of patient medication administration)

 Special Comments: In emergency situations where the patient's behavior poses an immediate risk to rescuers and bystanders, the IM injection may be given through the patient's clothing to minimize risk of needlestick injuries to rescuers.
 Dystonic reactions are common with haloperidol; diphenhydramine should be readily available - see Protocol 6F - Dystonic Reactions.